vExcess/newwrite/README.md

 I figured it would be easier to change the spelling of words rather than their pronunciation.
 Therefore you spell any word you can literally just sound it out like a toddler.
 This also means there are multiple spellings for each word which isn't great, but it's better than having to learn a new pronunciation for each word.

 ## Changing verbs into nouns
-To change a verb into a noun add "in" or "er". run -> runner (a noun doing the act of to run) run -> runnin (the act of to run)
+To change a verb into a noun add "in" or "er".
+run -> runer (a noun doing the act of to run)
+run -> runin (the act of to run as a noun)

 ## Changing verbs to adjectives
-To change a verb into an adjective add "ing" or "ed" run -> running (describes a noun to be in the act of to run) learn -> learned (describes a noun to have completed the act of to learn)
+To change a verb into an adjective add "ing" or "ed"
+run -> runing (describes a noun to be in the act of to run)
+learn -> learned (describes a noun to have completed the act of to learn)

 ## Changing adjectives into adverbs
-To change an adjective into an adverb add "ly" gentle -> gentlely (describes the manner in which something is done) running -> runningly (idk what it means, but it's a valid word) learned -> learnedly (idk what it means, but it's a valid word)
+To change an adjective into an adverb add "ly"
+gentle -> gentlely (describes the manner in which something is done)
+runing -> runingly (idk what it means, but it's a valid word)
+learned -> learnedly (idk what it means, but it's a valid word)

 ## Differing levels of adjectives
-Use "yuh" and "est" to denote more and most degrees of an adjective. high -> highyuh (more high and just high) high -> highest (the most degree of high possible) many -> manyuh (more many than just many; note that since it ends in "y" we don't add an extra "y") many -> manyest (the most amount of many possible)
+Use "yuh" and "est" to denote more and most degrees of an adjective.
+high -> highyuh (more high and just high)
+high -> highest (the most degree of high possible)
+many -> manyuh (more many than just many; note that since it ends in "y" we don't add an extra "y")
+many -> manyest (the most amount of many possible)

 ## Reverse the meaning of a word
-To reverse the meaning of a word add "un" to the start of it screw -> unscrew capitate -> uncapitate
+To reverse the meaning of a word add "un" to the start of it
+screw -> unscrew
+capitate -> uncapitate